codebytes/containerizing-dotnet/slides/Slides.md

 - **Direct Publish**: Specify your target registry and repository in the project file or command line.
 - **Example**: Publish a .NET app as a container using the `-p:PublishContainer` option.
 - Options

 ---
-# Azure Developer CLI (azd)

-- `azd init` accelerates containerization for .NET apps, preparing them for Azure deployment.
-- Generates Dockerfiles and Azure resources automatically.
-- Supports Azure Container Apps (ACA) and Azure Kubernetes Service (AKS) deployment.
-- Simplifies setup and abstracts Docker/Kubernetes complexities for rapid Azure deployment.

----

-## .NET Aspire Overview

-- Provides an opinionated framework for building observable, distributed .NET applications ready for the cloud.
-- Offers a suite of NuGet packages for common cloud-native application needs.
-- Facilitates the development of microservices and distributed apps with seamless service integration.

----